 Dwarf Baby Tears

-Dwarf Baby Tears root on driftwoods and porous rocks.
+Dwarf Baby Tears root on driftwood and porous rocks.
 Use cotton strings to tie small sections of Dwarf Baby Tears for attaching them to driftwood.
-Within a few weeks, they will start developing roots around driftwoods.
+Within a few weeks, they will start developing roots around the driftwood.

 Cotton strings and fishing lines are suitable to tie them because they are not visible and diminish over time.
 Roots are sufficient to be attached in a fully developed phase.

 Dwarf Baby Tears are sensitive to iron deficiency, and leaves become yellow.
-Iron-rich liquid fertilizer is the best supplementation for them.
+Iron-rich liquid fertilizer is the best supplement for them.
 They show excellent performance with a CO2 injection system.

 They have a moderate light requirement, and 2 watts per gallon should be available at least.
 For better growth and coloration of Dwarf Baby tears, 3 – 4 watts per gallon light is perfect.